Midnight Sons: Publication history

-Fictional team biography
+Team biography

 Rise of the Midnight Sons

 The team is formed by Ghost Riders, Danny Ketch and Johnny Blaze after Ghost Rider receives a vision in which he learns that Lilith, Mother of All Demons (not Dracula's daughter, another Marvel character of the same name) is being resurrected and poses a great threat.
 She plans to use her demon children, the Lilin, to take over Earth.
 Though Lilith has many children, she has four children who are very loyal to her.
 Their names are Pilgrim, Nakota, Meatmarket, and the most powerful of the four, Blackout, Ghost Rider's old enemy (Blackout was not an actual child of Lilith originally, but rather a grandchild.
 He was later killed and Lilith gave birth to Blackout along with her other children, thus indeed making him one of her actual children).
 Though she would have a lot more of her children to help her, the rest had forsaken Lilith.
 After she is imprisoned, many of the Lilin are either scattered or killed.
 Those who are scattered forget the ways of Lilith and move on with their lives, except Lilith's most faithful servants.

 The team consists of the Nightstalkers (Eric Brooks / Blade, Frank Drake and Hannibal King) Morbius, the Living Vampire, the Spirits of Vengeance (Danny Ketch / Ghost Rider, Johnny Blaze / Ghost Rider, and later Michael Badilino / Vengeance), and the guardians of the Darkhold, the Darkhold Redeemers (Sam Buchanan, Victoria Montesi, Louise Hastings, and later Modred the Mystic and Jinx).
 While secretly assembling the team and the sub-teams within, from behind the scenes, Doctor Strange does not officially join the team until the Siege of Darkness storyline.